-This label shall be used to identify:

-- Certified, responsibly sourced eel that meets the SEG standard.
-Note that can only be used where 100% of the labelled product is from the certified supply chain there can be no mixing with uncertified product. - Where a proportion of the financial proceeds has been allocated to an Eel Stewardship Fund for the direct benefit and recovery of the eel population.

-Rules for use of this label, including the claims it makes, are described on the eel Stewardship Association's website.
+- 5.2.8 This label shall be used to identify: - Certified 100% responsibly sourced eel that meets the SEG standard.
+Note that can only be used where 100% of the labelled product is from the certified supply chain there can be no mixing with uncertified product. - Where a proportion of the financial proceeds has been allocated to an Eel Stewardship Fund for conservation projects for the direct of the eel population. - 5.2.9 Rules for use of this label, including the claims it makes, are described on the Eel Stewardship Association's website.